Housing Your Rabbit

-Bunny's x-pen not only holds his litter box, water and food dishes, but it can also hold a Cottontail Cottage, toys, and most anything he desires.
+Bunny's exercise pen not only holds his litter box, water and food dishes, but it can also hold a house, toys, and most anything he desires.
 What really makes them great is:

 1) You're getting more space for your money (x-pens cost the same or less than most rabbit cages).